-Goggles are an important piece of equipment that you definitely want to have when skiing or snowboarding.
+Goggles are an important piece of equipment that you definitely want to have when skiing.
 Being able to see clearly and keep snow and ice out of your eyes is a necessity for safety and having fun out on the mountain.

 Simple science can explain why our goggles become fogged.
 It all comes down to condensation.
 If you didn’t sleep through it like me, you may remember from 4th-grade science class that when warm moist air is cooled, it produces condensation or water droplets.
 On a large scale in the atmosphere, it would be rain or snow!

 Fog on a lens is created when there is warm moist air on one side and cool air on the other side.
 The warm moist air comes into contact with the cool lense and forms condensation, which are tiny little water drops that we see as fog on our ski goggle lenses.

 So in a sense, it is like you have a microscopic rainstorm taking place in your goggles and on the lenses.
 Now that we have had a science refresher and see how the fog is created, why does it happen to our ski goggles?

 First of all, our goggles are on our heads, which is the hottest part of our body, so this creates warm air inside the goggles.